kodeine/laravel-meta/README.md

 In this example we assume you have a model named `Post`.

-Meta table name should be your model's table name + `_meta` which in this case, model's table name is pluralized form of the model. so the table name becomes `posts_meta`.
+Meta table name should be your model's table name + `_meta` which in this case, model's table name is pluralized form of the model name. so the table name becomes `posts_meta`.

 If you don't want to follow this naming convention and use something else for table name, make sure you add this name to your model's body: